Wet vs. Dry Dog Food [Infographic]

 Author: Vicki Smirnova

-Vicki S. is a professional writer and editor who adores animals and helps readers get along well with their pets.
-Vicki has been working in digital media for more than 5 years and has great experience writing content about lifestyle, including pets.
-Vicki specializes in Dog Feeding and Nutrition, Cat and Kitten Food, Dog Care and Training, Aquarium Fish Owner Tips topics.
-Also, Vicki headed several websites and worked as a news editor.View all 60 articles Learn about our editorial process and veterinary review board.
+Vicki Smirnova is a professional writer and editor who adores animals and helps readers get along well with their pets.
+She has been working in digital media for more than 5 years and has great experience writing content about lifestyle, including pets.
+Vicki specializes in dog health and nutrition, cat feeding, dog training.
+She is an aquarium lover and is passionate to write about fish care at home.
+Also, Vicki headed several websites and worked as a news editor.View all 95 articles Learn about our editorial process and veterinary review board.

 Vet reviewed by:Dr. Kathryn Dench